All Episodes

 You have to understand they're starting out with their big guns.

-They're starting out with what they think is their hot and heavy.
+They're starting out with what they think is they're hot and heavy.

-This is I any any time the liberals are forced into circumstances like these kinds of hearings, uh and and they're on their own, and and the mainstream press can't re-characterize it or or touch it until later in the day, can't dress it up till later in the day.
+Anytime the liberals are forced into circumstances like these kinds of hearings and they're on their own and the mainstream press can't re-characterize it or touch it until later in the day, can't dress it up until later in the day.

 It is on display for everybody how pathetically pitiful they have become.